How to Grow Zucchini

 Cool Plantable in Oct Plantable in Nov Plantable in Dec

-Temperate Plantable in Jan Plantable in Sep Plantable in Oct Plantable in Nov Plantable in Dec
+Mild Plantable in Jan Plantable in Sep Plantable in Oct Plantable in Nov Plantable in Dec

 Sub-Tropical Plantable in Jan Plantable in Feb Plantable in Mar Plantable in Apr Plantable in May Plantable in Jun Plantable in Jul Plantable in Aug Plantable in Sep Plantable in Oct Plantable in Nov Plantable in Dec